Leunsel/CheatEngineLua/Manifold-CE-Fixes/README.md

 # Manifold CE Fixes

 `Manifold-CE-Fixes.lua` is an autorun script that carries workarounds for defects in Cheat Engine itself that upstream has not fixed.
-Once installed it is loaded automatically every time Cheat Engine starts.
+(That bug is confirmed to be fixed in Cheat Engine 7.7!)
+Once installed it is loaded automatically every time
+Cheat Engine starts.

 ## Highlights